Highest minimum temperature for Christmas Day on record, Met Office says

 The Met Office has provisionally recorded the highest daily minimum temperature for Christmas Day on record.

-It comes amid predictions that Monday will be the warmest December 25 in almost a decade, with forecasters predicting highs of 14C.

-Temperatures in Exeter Airport and East Malling have so far not fallen below 12.4C, the Met Office announced in a post on X.
+Temperatures in Exeter Airport and East Malling, Kent, have not fallen below 12.4C, beating the previous record of 11.5C measured at Waddon in Croydon in 1983.

+In terms of maximum temperatures, the mercury has so far hit 13.2C at Exeter Airport and Merryfield in Somerset, which makes Monday the warmest December 25 since 2018, when meteorologists recorded 13.3C.

+Forecasters had thought this year could be the warmest Christmas Day since 2016, with predicted highs of 14C, and maximum temperatures could still change.

-The forecasting body said: “It has been a very mild 24 hours across parts of the UK
+The Met Office announced the minimum temperature record on X on Monday morning, posting: “It has been a very mild 24 hours across parts of the UK

 “Provisionally this Christmas we have recorded the highest daily minimum temperature for Christmas Day on record, with both Exeter Airport and East Malling not falling below 12.4C”.

-The new record has further shattered dreams of a White Christmas for most of the UK, with warmer temperatures continuing after the country saw its warmest Christmas Eve for more than 20 years.
+The new record further shattered dreams of a White Christmas for most of the UK, with milder temperatures continuing after the country saw its warmest Christmas Eve for more than 20 years.

-However, some areas in northern Scotland may still see some snow, technically making it a White Christmas, which is defined by the Met Office as a single snowflake falling on December 25.
+However, some areas in northern Scotland are expected to see some snow, which would technically make it a White Christmas, defined by the Met Office as a single snowflake falling on December 25.

-Predicted highs of 13 to 14C in London and the southeast of England would make it the mildest Christmas Day since 2016 when temperatures reached 15.1C.
+Predicted maximum temperatures of 14C in London and the southeast of England would make it the mildest Christmas Day since 2016 when temperatures reached 15.1C.

 The average maximum temperature for December is 7C.